20+ Resources for Spanish Reading Practice (Beginner to Intermediate)

 Teach Yourself Spanish includes plenty of opportunities for reading practice.

 It’s a course organised in 25 units that aims to take students to intermediate Spanish level.

 I love Yabla.
 They’ve curated the best video content they can find online over a range of fun topics, and they host the videos on their site with precisely timed subtitles in both English and Spanish.
 A great way to practise your reading!

 You can enjoy a 15-day free trial to make sure it’s a good fit for your language learning strategy.

 4 Hacks to Help You Speed Up Your Spanish Reading Progress

 Here are my top tips to help you cut hours off your study time, so you can become a Spanish reader faster than you ever thought possible.

-The Pomodoro Technique is a way of breaking up your study sessions into short segments, followed by even shorter breaks.
-This helps you study faster and smarter.
+Pomodoro Your Productivity The Pomodoro Technique is a way of breaking up your study sessions into short segments with a break in between each one.
+This helps you study faster and smarter without feeling overwhelmed.

 What Are You Waiting For?
 Get Reading Spanish!